AlexanderMatveev2908/psn-job-application-tracker/README.md

 #### 🐈 GitHub Secrets

-- GitHub requires the same environment variables you used in development (with adjustments for production, e.g. `PY_ENV`, `NEXT_PUBLIC_ENV`, or API URLs).
+- GitHub requires the same environment variables you used in development (with adjustments for production, e.g. `NEXT_PUBLIC_ENV`, or API URLs).
 - You can manage them in your repo under **Settings → Secrets and variables → Actions**.
 - Alternatively, you can use the **GitHub CLI** to upload local environment variables automatically — reducing the risk of forgetting or mistyping values.